stenwt/librarium/docusaurus-librarium/docs/docs-content/15-compliance/00-fips-compliance.md

 ---
 title: "FIPS Compliance"
 metaTitle: "Certification of FIPS Compliance"
-metaDescription: "Palette is FIPS certificated.
+description: "Palette is FIPS certificated.
 Read to learn more about Palette and its certification of FIPS Compliance"
 icon: ""
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---